canotir/docker-scripts/README.md

 # Docker Helper Scripts

-A tiny collection of Bash utilities to manage Docker projects locally.
+A collection of utilities to manage Docker projects locally.
-The scripts ``docker-refresh.sh`` and ``docker-bake.sh`` operate on the current directory by default, or on a directory passed with ``-d``.
-The script ``docker-updater.sh`` can be executed in a safe dry-run with the ``-d``option.
-All scripts display a help message with the ``-h``option.

-They enforce execution as root (or via sudo) and provide minimal, clear output.

 ## Repository Structure